Skip to main content

 The award and associated report pull the information directly from eServices.
 Most likely you'll need to make sure the information has been entered into the associated module correctly.
 Here's how the award elements are tracked:

-• Aerospace Excellence Award: Credit granted through AEX module by completing an AEX Completion Report
+• Aerospace Excellence Award: Credit granted through AEX module by completing an AEX Completion Report.
+AEX must be applied for during the current AEX Award Cycle, which starts on 1 October, and reported on before 31 August.

-• STEM Kit: Send in an after-action report on a STEM Kit.
-Credit will be given for the year the kit is completed, regardless of when the kit was ordered.
+• STEM Kit: Credit granted by completing an after-action report on a STEM Kit.
+Credit will be given for the award cycle that the kit is completed, regardless of when the kit was ordered.

 • Cadet Achievement and Onboarding: Cadet Promotions module

-• GES: CAPT 116 General ES in AXIS
+• GES: CAPT 116 General ES in Absorb

 If you cannot resolve the issue with one of the above links, email us at cadets@capnhq.gov.